 During my PhD (Ghent University, Belgium), I developed 3D image-based, multi-scale pore network models to simulate drainage and imbibition in complex, heterogeneous rocks.
 Furthermore, I was part of a team that developed and applied a first-of-its-kind high-resolution CT-scanner that can “film” fluids in 3D dimensions as they flow through the pores in a rock.
 I used the first results of this so-called 4D micro-CT scanner to study the dynamics of drainage at the pore scale (using in-situ flow experiments).

-My current work is aimed at improving our understanding of which physical aspects dominate two-phase flow (relative permeability) in rocks, and how this understanding can be translated in numerical models that are of practical use in e.g. the oil and gas industry.
+My current work is aimed at improving our understanding of which physical aspects dominate two-phase flow (relative permeability) in rocks, and how this understanding can be translated in numerical models.
 Further research interests include non-Newtonian flow and solute and colloid transport in porous media.

 Bultreys T, De Boever W, Cnudde V, 2016, Imaging and image-based fluid transport modeling at the pore scale in geological materials: A practical introduction to the current state-of-the-art, Earth-Science Reviews, Vol:155, ISSN:0012-8252, Pages:93-128